-This work was supported by The Danish Centre for Strategic Research in Type 2 Diabetes Project (DD2) which is supported by the Danish Agency for Science [grant also 09-067009 and 09-075724], the Danish Health and Medicines Authority, the Danish Diabetes Association, and an unrestricted donation from Novo Nordisk A/S. Project partrender and bit betes Association, and an unrestricted donation from Novo Nordisk A/S. Project partrender and by grants from the www.DD2.nu website.
-The work of A.G. was supported by the Danish Diabetes Academy, which is funded by an unrestricted grant from the Novo Nordisk Foundation and by grants from the Danish Heart Foundation [grant nos.
-15-R99-A5866-22891], no Aarhus University.
-In addition, A.G. has received funding from the Danielsen Foundation.
-Augustinus Foundation, A.P.
-Møller Foundation, Hertz Foundation, and Bønnelycke Found ation.
-The Department of Clinical Epidemiology, Aarhus University Hospital, participates in the International Diabetic Neuropathy Consortium research program, which is supported by a Novo Nordisk Foundation Challenge program grant [grant number NNF14SA000 61.
-The t inding sources had no role in study design, data collection, data analysis, data interpretation. or writing of the report.
+This work was supported by The Danish Centre for Strategic Research in Type 2 Diabetes Project (DD2) which is supported by the

+Danish Agency for Science [grant nos.
+09-067009 and 09-075724], the Danish Health and Medicines Authority, the Danish Diabetes Association, and an unrestricted donation from Novo Nordisk A/S. Project partners are listed on the www.DD2.nu website.
+The work of A.G. was supported by the Danish Diabetes Academy, which is funded by an unrestricted grant from the Novo Nordisk Foundation, and by grants from the Danish Heart Foundation [grant nos.
+15-R99-A5866-22891] and Aarhus University.
+In addition, A.G. has received funding from the Aase and Ejnar Danielsen Foundation, Augustinus Foundation, A.P.
+Møller Foundation, Hertz Foundation, and Bønnelycke Foundation.
+The Department of Clinical Epidemiology, Aarhus University Hospital, participates in the International Diabetic Neuropathy Consortium research program, which is supported by a Novo Nordisk Foundation Challenge program grant [grant number NNF14SA000 6].
+The funding sources had no role in study design, data collection, data analysis, data interpretation, or writing of the report.